stevenharperja/AI-plays-AI-generated-pong/README.md

 ## 5. Implementation
 ### Steps

-1.
+    - This includes screen data, button inputs, whether the game is over, and whether the player has scored/lost a point
+    - The data collected is the same input/output as the Gym library Pong environment uses 1.
 Create an agent model using TensorFlow or Pytorch and have it play pong using OpenAI Gym.
     i.
 Use a convolutional layer followed by 2 fully connected layers, output a positive or negative number for up/down on the controller.
         a.
 Theres not much particular thought behind this architecture its just off the top of my head.
+        b. assign a +1 reward to the agent whenever it scores a point, and -1 reward when the opponent scores a point.
 2.
 Create graph functions to see how well the model does as we train it.
     i.
 Use seaborn